The secret to grabbing a bargain on nearly new cars, without breaking a sweat.

 However, there’s another way to save money on a nearly-new set of wheels – get your hands on a pre-registered car.

-So, what are pre-registered cars?
+What are pre-registered cars?

 Most manufactures don’t really care if the car has been bought by a real person, or has been paid for by the dealer.